HPC4SC/PANDORA/docs/tutorials/03_logging_system.md

 - Possibility to use several different log files.
 - Message generation is built on STL streams.

-In this tutorial we will explore in turns the multiple ways to log informations within pandora.
+In this tutorial we will explore in turns the multiple ways to log informations within Pandora.
 We start by a very simple program that does not log any information.
-You will notice that this program does not contain any informations specific to pandora (World, Config, Agent, Raster ...).
+You will notice that this program does not contain any informations specific to Pandora (World, Config, Agent, Raster ...).
 This is because in this tutorial we will only explore the aspects relative to the logging of information.

-## 2. Compilation of the engine (PANDORA) in not-debug, debug or extreme debug modes
+## 2. Compilation of the engine (Pandora) in not-debug, debug or extreme debug modes
-If PANDORA also contains debug directives (log_DEBUG(...) & log_EDEBUG(...)), and you need to register that logs for your executions, you need to compile PANDORA itself in one mode or another.
+If Pandora also contains debug directives (log_DEBUG(...) & log_EDEBUG(...)), and you need to register that logs for your executions, you need to compile Pandora itself in one mode or another.
 To do so, we just need to refer to the [Compile and Install (using CMAKE) section](00_installing_cmake.md), 'Compile Pandora' section.
 The command is:

 ```bash
 cmake debug=[true|**false**] -D edebug=[true|**false**] -DCMAKE_INSTALL_PREFIX=/${PANDORAPATH} ../